 When I first got pregnant with Olivia, I was overwhelmed with all the different baby products out there.
 As I put together our baby registry, I would often make selections on popularity or features (not always understanding what all the features meant).
 One prime example of this is baby bottles.
 These days there are bottles out there with every feature under the sun.
 Some claim to prevent colic.
 Others are great at mimicking the breast for a smooth transition into bottle feeding.
 And then there are all kinds of materials: glass, plastic, silicone.
+I decided to give the Nuk Simply Natural a try and share my experience with it.

 I’ll admit, a lot of my experience with baby bottles was trial and error.
 I chose a few brands that I knew were popular just to see what would work best.
 I subscribe to the belief that not all babies are created equal.
 What has worked for us may not work for others.
 But this post is about sharing our experience with a new type of bottle, so you have more than just a list of features to base your decision around.
 If you have used bottles in the past that haven’t worked or if you are looking for a good bottle to create a seamless transition between breast and bottle, you’ll know what you can expect with NUK Simply Natural.

 A little background on us: Olivia is currently 8 months old.
 She has been using bottles since she was 3 months old.
 It took a few weeks to get her adjusted, but once we got there, she became a champ at using bottles.
 I still breastfeed her, but she is bottle fed at daycare.
-When initially chosing my bottles, I essentially picked at random because even though I didn’t know what “anti-colic venting systems” meant, it sounded good at the time.
+When initially choosing my bottles, I essentially picked at random because even though I didn’t know what “anti-colic venting systems” meant, it sounded good at the time.
 Now that Olivia is 8 months old, she’s been using bottles for awhile.
 However, she just started going through this phase where she either wants to be nursed or fed solid food – bottles just don’t do it for her.
 But at this stage, milk is still her most important source of nutrition.
 So I was glad when we got the opportunity to try out NUK Simply Natural bottles, because I’d heard they are great for a closer to breastfeeding feel.
 We tried them out at home and took them to daycare and here’s what we thought:

 NUK’s Close-to-Mom Feel